YerongAI/Office-Tool-docs/docs/deploy/settings/basic.md

 ::: tip Tip

 You can holding <kbd>Ctrl</kbd> to select multiple items when adding products.
-You can also type `|` in the filter box to filter by multiple conditions.
+You can type product name or product ID in the filter box to filter the product list.
+Also you can type `|` in the filter box to filter by multiple conditions.
 For example, type `365|VisioPro` to filter Microsoft 365 products and Visio Professional products.

 :::